-A piece I'm working on,
+A piece I'm working on, Slice of Life

-and just general
+and just general Bizarro Fiction

-, with perhaps
+, with perhaps way

 too many references to other works

 Please note: As this is currently being written, most of what is spoiler-marked is likely what I haven't worked on just yet.
 Also, some tropes listed reference character art for the story.

-Now with a
+Now with a Character sheet

 Provides examples of: